nasa-fornax/fornax-images/introduction.md

 ---
 # Latest Changes

+## 26.0112
+- Fix user names in some environment variables.

 ## 26.0109
 - Updates to support FSX user storage.
 - Update fornax-labextension to open spawn page in the same tab (v0.1.9) and display HTM files (v0.1.10).